seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 Of this was Tamora delivered;
 The issue of an irreligious Moor,
 Chief architect and plotter of these woes:
-The villain is alive in Titus’ house,
+The villain is alive in Titus' house,
 And as he is, to witness this is true.
 Now judge what cause had Titus to revenge
 These wrongs, unspeakable, past patience,
 Or more than any living man could bear.
 Now you have heard the truth, what say you, Romans?
-Have we done aught amiss,–show us wherein,
+Have we done aught amiss,--show us wherein,
 And, from the place where you behold us now,
 The poor remainder of Andronici
 Will, hand in hand, all headlong cast us down.